Departure Dates for 2025 and 2026

 Everest base camp short trek - a life time experience

-Everest base camp trekking was a lifetime experience for us.
+Everest base camp short trekking was a lifetime experience for us.
 We had an 8-person group for this trek, and all were successful in the base camp and visiting Kala Patthar.
-Our whole group had never a problem on the trek and enjoyed the beauty and surroundings en route.
+Our whole group never had a problem on the trek and enjoyed the beauty and surroundings en route.

 The mountain views of Everest and other peaks were stunning.
 We felt safe and lucky to choose Above the Himalayas for this trekking.
-They did an amazing guide for all the arrangements.
+They did a fantastic guide for all the arrangements.
 We recommend this company.

 Mark Hernandez